BitcoinDesign/Guide/guide/onboarding/creating-a-new-wallet.md

 First, bitcoin [wallets]({{ 'guide/glossary/#wallet' | relative_url }}) are not analogous to their namesakes.
 Physical wallets are places to store physical currency, credit cards, IDs, and so on.
 Bitcoin wallets don't store bitcoin.

 Instead, a bitcoin wallet contains the "private keys" to your bitcoin.
-The bitcoin is located on a network that contains a public ledger similar in many ways to a spreadsheet with a record of everyone's transactions and balances (so think of bitcoin wallets more like keychains).
+The bitcoin is located on the Bitcoin network that contains a public ledger similar in many ways to a spreadsheet with a record of everyone's transactions and balances.
+Private keys let you access bitcoin associated with those keys.
+A more suitable analogy for a bitcoin wallet would be a keychain.

  Like regular keys on a keychain, these keys can be copied.
 For example, if you gave someone a copy of your house keys, they can unlock the door to your home.
 Likewise, if someone has a copy of your private key, they can access your funds.
 This makes [private key management]({{ '/guide/private-key-management/introduction' | relative_url }}) one of the most important considerations of any bitcoin owner.